rileyhales/gfs/README.md

 # GFS Visualizer Tool Documentation
 This is a Tethys 2/3 compatible app that visualizes GFS data from NOAA.
+The GFS model produces a new forecast every 6 Hours at 00, 06, 12, 18 UTC each day.
+Each forecast is divided into 6-hour timesteps and covers the next 16 days.
+Each of those 6-hour timesteps is downloaded as a separate GRIB2 file of about 600MB.
+To show this data as a time animated map, you need to convert them to netCDF files.

 © [Riley Hales](http://rileyhales.com), 2019.
-Based on the [GLDAS Data Visualizer](https://github.com/rileyhales/gldas) (Hales, 2018) Developed at the BYU Hydroinformatics Lab.
+Based on the [GLDAS Data Visualizer](https://github.com/rileyhales/gfs) (Hales, 2018) Developed at the BYU Hydroinformatics Lab.

 ## App Features
+Since tethys environments by default do not draw from the conda-forge channel, you will need to run these commands before installing the app.
 ~~~~
-rasterstats
+conda install -c conda-forge rasterstats
-rasterio
+conda install -c conda-forge rasterio
-osr
 conda install -c conda-forge cfgrib
 ~~~~

-The GFS model produces a new forecast every 6 Hours at 00, 06, 12, 18 UTC.
-Each forecast is divided into 6-hour timesteps.
-Each of those 6-hour timesteps is downloaded as a separate GRIB2 file of about 600MB.
-To show this data as a time animated map, you need to convert them to netCDF files.

 ## Installation Instructions
 ### 1 Install the Tethys App